 Instructions

-In the bowl of a stand mixer, beat the butter, cookie butter and sugars on medium speed until well combined.
-Scrape down the sides of the bowl.
+Beat the butter, cookie butter and sugars until well combined.
 Add salt and vanilla, and mix again.

 Add egg and egg yolk and mix just until fully incorporated.
 Scrape down the bowl.